a04101999/Accessing-jupyter-notebook-/README.md

 ## you should leave this window open

-# Lets Play with local machine now!!
+# Let's Play with local machine now!!

 In your local computer, open MS-DOS cmd (if using Windows) or Unix terminal, then type: